 An audit report issued to the city’s tourism board Tuesday showed the Las Vegas Convention and Visitors Authority (LVCVA) received 2.4% less in revenue in the 2025 fiscal year that ended in June.

-The 14-member Board of Directors was presented with a report saying the LVCVA’s General Fund received $374.8 million from room and gaming taxes in fiscal year 2025, a 2.4% decrease from 2024’s record-setting amount of $382.7 million, spurred by hosting the 2024 Super Bowl.
+The 14-member Board of Directors was presented with a report saying the LVCVA’s General Fund received $374.8 million from room and gaming taxes in fiscal year 2025, a 2.4% decrease from 2024’s record-setting $382.7 million, spurred by hosting the 2024 Super Bowl.

 Decreased room taxes were expected and budgeted for in fiscal year 2025, after the previous year’s Super Bowl and the inaugural Formula 1 Las Vegas Grand Prix.
-While fiscal year 2025 room tax revenue exceeded budget, it was 4.2% lower than fiscal year 2024.
+While fiscal year 2025 room-tax revenue exceeded budget, it was 4.2% lower than fiscal year 2024.

-Total government-wide expenditures decreased $29.1 million from fiscal 2024, mainly related to the $27.8 million special event funding decrease (2024 expenditures related to Superbowl LVIII).
+Total government-wide expenditures decreased $29.1 million from fiscal 2024, mainly related to the $27.8 million special-event funding decrease (2024 expenditures related to Super Bowl LVIII).

 July 2025 monthly visitation was down 12% compared to July 2024.
 July’s monthly hotel occupancy was 76.1%, a 7.6 point decrease, and average daily rates were $154.76, a 3.4% decrease, both compared to the month of July 2024, the report said.

-The report highlighted how Phase Three of the renovation project for the Las Vegas Convention Center District is currently in progress, as scheduled, renovating and modernizing the facility.
+The report highlighted that Phase Three of the renovation project for the Las Vegas Convention Center District is currently in progress as scheduled, renovating and modernizing the facility.
 Improvements in Phase Three include a new main lobby, a climate-controlled walkway between halls, and upgrades to exhibit halls, meeting rooms, restrooms, and technology.
 This multi-year project is budgeted at $600 million, with $247 million spent in fiscal year 2025.
 It is expected to be completed in fiscal year 2026.

-The convention center is one of the busiest convention facilities in the world – a 4.6 million square foot facility located within a short distance of more than 100,000 hotel rooms.
+The convention center is one of the busiest convention facilities in the world, a 4.6-million-square-foot facility located within a short distance of more than 100,000 hotel rooms.

 During fiscal year 2025, the LVCC hosted 84 events, up 2.4% from fiscal year 2024, mostly related to show rotation.
 LVCC convention attendance increased 12.4% compared to fiscal year 2024, primarily due to show rotation, and is slightly below peak pre-pandemic levels, the report said.